PdxCodeGuild/Class_Polar_Bear/4 JavaScript/labs/06 Vue Todo.md

 # Vue Todo

-Let's make a todo-list with the following features:
+Let's use [Vue](https://vuejs.org/v2/guide/) make a todo-list with the following features:

 - a text input and button to add an item to the list
 - a button on each item to remove the item from the list